 TOTAL: Cities must meet follow at least 7 of 18 Best Practices (plus 1 required action)

-Please email Katie Burns about getting a Bird City Minnesota application.
+Please email Ashley Peters about getting a Bird City Minnesota application.

 Funding for this project is provided by the Minnesota Environment and Natural Resources Trust Fund as recommended by the Legislative-Citizen Commission on Minnesota Resources (LCCMR).